Daffadon/sysy/README.md

 ### Grafana Dashboard

-Import JSON that is available in this repository, inside the config directory.
+Import [JSON](./config/Nginx%20Monitoring-1755763182476.json) that is available in this repository.

 <br/>